Magento 2 (Adobe Commerce) Pricing Explained

 What is Magento Commerce and how does its pricing work?

 Magento Commerce, which is now known as Adobe Commerce, is a paid version of Magento that offers additional features and support compared to Magento Open Source.
-Pricing for Magento Commerce is tiered based on a business’s annual online revenue, with costs starting from $22,000 per year for the on-premise version.
+Pricing for Magento Commerce is tiered based on a business’s annual online revenue, with costs starting from approximately $22,000 per year for the on-premise version.

 What is Magento Commerce Cloud and how does its pricing work?

 Magento Commerce Cloud, which is now Adobe Commerce with Managed Services, is a fully-hosted, cloud-based version of Magento Commerce that includes additional benefits such as automatic updates and cloud hosting.
-Pricing for Magento Commerce Cloud is based on a business’s annual online revenue, with costs starting from $40,000 per year.
+Pricing for Magento Commerce Cloud is based on a business’s annual online revenue, with costs starting from approximately $40,000 per year.

 What additional costs should businesses consider when using Magento?